Swartz, L. (2026). Social media in the scam age. Social Media + Society, 12. https://doi.org/10.1177/20563051261437922

 Summary

-Lana Swartz argues that social media has entered a “scam age” in which scams are not aberrant criminal activity at the platform’s edges but a central organizing logic of its economies, infrastructures, and culture.
-Drawing on her prior work on cryptocurrency and fintech, and framed autobiographically through scam-saturated Florida (from Ponzi and the 1920s land boom to Miami as “crypto capital”), Swartz contends that the boundaries between legitimate and illegitimate economic activity are dissolving as platform rules, anti-fraud systems, and hustle culture are jointly remade.
-The essay is agenda-setting: it calls on social media scholars to treat both scams and the discursive category of “scam” as key sites for understanding platform governance, economic citizenship, and the possible futures of online life.
+Lana Swartz argues that social media is entering a “scam age,” in which scams are not peripheral criminal deviations but a central organizing logic of platform economies and culture.
+Written as a reflective anniversary essay rather than an empirical study, the piece contends that the boundaries between legitimate and illegitimate economic activity are dissolving as platform rules, anti-fraud infrastructures, and hustle culture are jointly rebuilt.
+Drawing on the author’s prior research in cryptocurrency and financial technology—plus autobiographical reflection on growing up in scam-saturated 1990s Miami—Swartz issues an agenda-setting call for scholars to treat scams, and the discursive category of “scam” itself, as a key site for understanding platform governance, economic citizenship, and possible online futures.

 Key Contributions

-- Reframes scams as a central rather than peripheral object of social media research.
+• Reframes scams as a central object of study for social media research, not marginal crime.

-- Introduces the concept of network scams: massively multiplayer, role-blurring formations in which believer, shill, and victim are not cleanly separable.
+• Introduces the concept of “network scams”—massively multiplayer, multi-role fraud in which believer, shill, and victim blur—replacing the dyadic con-artist/mark model.

-- Connects anti-fraud infrastructures to questions of economic citizenship, surveillance, and algorithmic sorting.
+• Links platform governance and anti-fraud infrastructures to questions of economic citizenship, surveillance, and data access.

-- Offers Florida as a historical and metaphorical lens — a “digital swampland” — for theorizing scam-driven platform futures.
+• Offers Florida as a historical and metaphorical lens (Ponzi, the 1920s land boom, the Howey Test, Miami as “crypto capital”)—a “digital swampland” for theorizing scam-driven futures.

 Methods